-- (i) The Board of Directors at their meeting held on 1st April, 2020 took on record the orders of Hon'ble National Company Law Tribunal, Mumbai Bench dated 24th September, 2019 and Hon'ble National Company Law Tribunal, Chandigarh Bench, dated 26th February, 2020 sanctioning of the Scheme of Amalgamation by way of merger by absorption among GlaxoSmithKline Consumer Healthcare Limited and the Company and their respective Shareholders and Creditors under Section 230 to 232 of the Act.
+- 1st April, 2020 took on record the orders of Hon'ble National Company Law Tribunal, Mumbai Bench dated 24th September, 2019 and Hon'ble National Company Law Tribunal, Chandigarh Bench, dated 26th February, 2020 sanctioning of the Scheme of Amalgamation by way of merger by absorption among GlaxoSmithKline Consumer Healthcare Limited and the Company and their respective Shareholders and Creditors under Section 230 to 232 of the Act.
 The Board also declared the Scheme as effective from 1st April, 2020. - Unilever India Limited, a wholly-owned subsidiary was incorporated on 7th June, 2020 pursuant to the approval of the Board of Directors given at their Meeting held on 24th February, 2020.